lautaroreche/Kanboard-Web-Page/README.md

 # Kanban board 🌐

 ## Description ℹ️
-This repository contains the code for a **kanban board, developed for personal use, which is a web page built with Python, Django, PostgreSQL, HTML and CSS**.
+This repository contains the code for a **kanban board, developed for personal use, which is a web page built with Python, Django, PostgreSQL, HTML and Tailwind CSS**.

 ## Features ✨
 - Clean and modern design.